-Times of India poll on 7th May 2002 showed that corruption has emerged as the biggest problem facing the country today.
+According to the research published in Indian Express, Corruption cost India Rs 1,555 thousand crores every year.
+This is a huge sum of money.
 A large section of the population in India is poor and uneducated which necessitates huge public investments for the provision of basic needs.
-There is a top–to–down rather than a decentralised approach to decision-making.
+There is a top–to–down rather than a decentralized approach to decision-making.
 Most of the rules and regulations are complicated and unclear.
 So their interpretation is at the discretion of the bureaucrats.
-These interpretations make it difficult to prevent corruption in India.
+These conditions have been responsible for widespread corruption in India.

 Corruption is spread over in society in several forms.
 The major ones are: –

-- Bribe – money offered in cash or kind or gift as an inducement to procure illegal or dishonest action in favour of the giver
+- Bribe – money offered in cash or kind or gift as an inducement to procure illegal or dishonest action in favor of the giver

-- Nepotism – undue favour from the holder of patronage to relatives
+- Nepotism – undue favor from the holder of patronage to relatives

-- Patronage – wrong support/encouragement given by patron and thus misusing the position
+- Patronage – wrong support/encouragement given by the patron and thus misusing the position

 Corruption in India

-In India corruption exists at a high, middle and at a petty or lower level.
-A corruption of systems and institutions formulating and implementing public policy, malpractices during defence purchases, public investments in infrastructure, procurement for food grains for the Public Distribution System, etc can be cited as examples of corruption at a high level.
+In India corruption exists at a high, middle, and at a petty or lower level.
+Corruption of systems and institutions formulating and implementing public policy, malpractices during defense purchases, public investments in infrastructure, procurement of food grains for the Public Distribution System, etc. can be cited as examples of corruption at a high level.
 Malpractices at the execution or implementation levels for public projects or during the delivery of services are examples of middle-level corruption.
 The petty level of corruption frequently occurs in everyday life.
 Though the amounts are small, it is exploitative in nature.

-- A family attachment is an important cause of corruption.
+- Family attachment is an important cause of corruption.
 A family person feels that he should earn enough not only for himself and his life but also for his children and grandchildren and perhaps seven generations.
 So he requires an enormous accumulation of wealth.
-In this situation, a strong youth movement in the country can help reduce corruption at a family level.
+In this situation, a strong youth movement in the country can help reduce corruption at the family level.
 Each student should take a vow to begin this exercise courageously within the family.
-Former President, Dr Abdul Kalam has shown great confidence in the youth to bring India out of the clutches of corruption by 2020.
+Former President, Dr. Abdul Kalam has shown great confidence in the youth to bring India out of the clutches of corruption by 2020.

-- Unlike the United States, a red-tape ridden elaborate system in India leads to enormous delays.
+- We have evolved in our country’s red tape-ridden elaborate system leading to enormous delays.
 This probably makes the common man consider paying bribes as ‘speed money.
+So the system of governance should be changed.
 Transparency should be a keyword in public offices.
 Technological development can be the best solution in this respect.
 Online transactions would reduce the need for citizens to visit public offices and government departments.

 - Simplified forms and procedures reduce the dependence of the users on intermediaries.
-This will also minimise the Government-citizen interfaces and reduce the potential for corruption.
+This will also minimize the Government-citizen interfaces and reduce the potential for corruption.

-- The implementation of policies like anti-poverty programmes should be corruption-free.
-Only a small fraction of the benefit in these programmes accrues to the target population.
+- The implementation of policies like anti-poverty programs should be corruption-free.
+Only a small fraction of the benefit of these programs accrues to the target population.
 There should be control checkpoints to find out the scope of corruption.
-Additionally, strict measures should be taken against those enforcing programmes only with the intention to make money out of it.
+Strict measures should be taken against those enforcing programs only with the intention to make money out of it.

-- It is necessary to informally share the corporate best practices to prevent corruption.
-This will help to provide inputs to regulators to exercise better frameworks.
-For example, accounting firms, many a time act as consultants of the firm.
+- Good practices of organizations in the corporate sector should be highlighted.
+Regulatory mechanisms should be strengthened.
+For example, accounting firms, many times act as consultants of the firm.
 This leads to a conflict of interest.
-Perhaps one of the simplest things to do would be to prevent the auditing firm from doing consultancy for the same firms so that scams like Enron can be avoided.
+Perhaps one of the simplest things to do would be to prevent the auditing firm from doing consultancy for the same firms.
+Scams like Enron can be avoided.
 An important feature of the Public Sector Enterprises was the vigilance function performed under the overall supervision of the Central Vigilance Commission.
-It is necessary to define the role of such authority after post-reforms and disinvestment policy.
-Read More about the US FCPA and its impact on India.
+It is necessary to refine the role of such authority after post-reforms and disinvestment policy.

-- Another effective way to prevent corruption is to introduce a method that will enable political parties to secure electoral funds in a transparent manner.
-The central government should consider financing elections through an election fund.
-Germany, Norway, Sweden and some advanced countries of Europe follow this mechanism of elections.
+- Another effective way of curtailing corruption is introducing a method that will enable political parties to secure electoral funds in a bonafide manner.
+Additionally, the central government may finance elections through an election fund.
+This system is being followed in Germany, Norway, Sweden, and some advanced countries in Europe.

-- The media has to perform quite an active role in exposing cases of corruption.
-It should not just do the sting operations but also expose bad practices to the public, making them aware and compelling them to avoid such incidences in the future.
+- The media has to perform quite an active role in exposing the causes of corruption.
+It should not just do sting operations but also expose bad practices to the public.
+The media should make them aware and compel them to avoid such incidences in the future.
 The strategy of building public opinion against corruption can be effectively implemented through mass media.

 The nation can progress only if there is good governance, there can be no good governance unless moral values are inculcated in the people.
 There is no way out but to change the system if it is not value-based.
 Corruption is a global phenomenon and hence fighting corruption at the global level should be the first priority even at the international level.